-In accordance with Administrative Arrangements Order (No. 2) 2021, the Minister for Police and Corrective Services and Minister for Fire and Emergency Services administers the following Acts and subordinate legislation:
+In accordance with Administrative Arrangements Order (No. 1) 2023, the Minister for Police and Corrective Services and Minister for Fire and Emergency Services administers the following Acts and subordinate legislation relative to the Fire and Emergency Services portfolio:

-- Fire and Emergency Services Act 1990
+- ♦ Fire and Emergency Services Act 1990

 - Fire and Emergency Services Regulation 2011

-- Building Fire Safety Regulation 2008

-(responsibility is shared with the Minister for Energy, Renewables and Hydrogen and Minister for Public Works and Procurement)
+- Building Fire Safety Regulation 2008 (responsibility is shared with the Minister for Energy, Renewables and Hydrogen and Minister for Public Works and Procurement)

-- > Disaster Management Act 2003
+- ♦ Disaster Management Act 2003

 - Disaster Management Regulation 2014.